ANIMAL FACTS - Cheetahs

 Weight: 44kg (96.8lbs)

-Josh was born at the Ann Van Dyk Cheetah Centre in South Africa and arrived at Australia Zoo at 8 months of age with his best friend William.
+Josh was born at the Ann Van Dyk Cheetah Centre in South Africa and arrived at Australia Zoo in 2013 at 8 months of age with his best friend William.

-Playtime is one of our cheetah's favourite activities!
-Josh is very fast and it can be quite tricky getting the toy away from him at times.
-Exploring the Africa section of the zoo is also a lot of fun for Josh.
-He loves his walks and we use these as a good opportunity to keep our boys well socialized and conditioned.
+Exploring the Africa section of the zoo is a lot of fun for Josh.
+He loves his walks and we use these outings as a good opportunity to keep our boys well socialized and conditioned.
 It's fantastic to be able to walk our cheetahs through such a natural setting and all of our cats love to lie in a shady spot and watch all the animals in the Africa savannah.

 Training is progressing really well and Josh is very clever and therefore a very fast learner.
 Next time you're at the zoo, keep an eye out for this little cutie!